Monroeville Mall

 Monroeville Mall is a shopping mall that is located in the municipality of Monroeville, Pennsylvania, east of Pittsburgh, Pennsylvania, United States.
 It is situated on heavily traveled U.S. Route 22 Business (US 22 Bus.) near the junction of Interstate 376 (I-376) and the Monroeville interchange of the Pennsylvania Turnpike.
 The mall features JCPenney, Dick's Sporting Goods, and Macy's, in addition to a Cinemark Theatres.
-In January 2025, the mall was sold to Walmart, who intends to re-develop the property and demolish the mall.
+In January 2025, the mall was sold to Walmart, which intends to re-develop the property and demolish the mall.

 Completed in 1969 by Oxford Development Company, the mall was extensively renovated and expanded between 2003 and 2004, and features the traditional retailers Barnes & Noble, Dick's Sporting Goods, JCPenney, and Macy's in addition to a Cinemark Theatres.
+At its opening, the owners claimed it was "the U.S.’s largest enclosed shopping center" with amenities like an ice-skating rink and a $125,000 clock tower that hosted puppet shows.
 It contains 1,418,700 sqft of retail space on 170 acre, making it the largest shopping complex in Western Pennsylvania in terms of square footage.
 From 2004 to 2025, it was owned by Chattanooga, Tennessee based CBL & Associates Properties.
 It was one of two CBL-owned malls in the Pittsburgh area, the other being Westmoreland Mall in Greensburg.

 Several major shopping centers, including the Miracle Mile Shopping Center, national retailers and restaurants can be found along the U.S. Route 22 commercial corridor, adjacent to the Monroeville Mall, creating the biggest such concentration of retailers and other commercial businesses in the eastern environs of the Pittsburgh Metropolitan Area.
 This mall is located on Mall Circle Drive, across from Monroeville Convention Center, venue of the Pittsburgh Comicon, a comic book convention, from 2009 to 2014.